ChalmersSachi-FS/ChalmersSachi-FS/README.md

 i am currently on 1.2 Review Lesson Essential JavaScript, on the arrays video.
 I have already done Adding JS & Scope & Var.
 I have tried to use terminal but Github Desktop is better for me.
 Terminal is to hard.
 But I have created the ssh key & I have it on my Github but it is just not working for me.
 So I will be sticking to using Github Desktop.

 I am currently still on the 1.2 Lesson review, I will finish all of the videos & do all of my commits tonight.
 I do think there should be more hands on learning for this class.
-I will also watch the live ;ecture that is available to watch.
+I will also watch the live lecture that is available to watch.
 I will also get the rest of the lesson reviews finished today.
 <!--
 **ChalmersSachi-FS/ChalmersSachi-FS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.